PSE Library QMAP Renovations and Seismic Retrofit

 In fall 2018, a campus-directed project was launched to convert the second and third floors of the Physical Sciences and Engineering Library (PSEL) into prototype space for cross-unit collaborations – with the tenant in this case being the UC Davis Center for Quantum Mathematics and Physics (QMAP), an interdisciplinary initiative to explore fundamental questions about how the universe works.
 The first floor and lower level of PSEL remain library space.
 At the same time, the entire building is undergoing a seismic retrofit, accessibility improvements and renovation of its fire suppression system.

 In preparation, the library transferred all volumes previously housed on PSEL’s second and third floors to other locations including: Shields Library, the UC’s Regional Library Storage Facilities (RLFs) and Better World Books.
 (The only books donated to Better World Books were duplicates of books already held at the RLF.)

 The library works to be a positive contributor to the needs and priorities of the campus, including space for students and faculty, while fulfilling our responsibility to provide access to scholarly information resources.
 Throughout this project, we have remained committed to:

 - Continuing to excel in meeting library obligations to provide high quality collections for research and teaching, both during and after the shift;

 - Being open to feedback and input from faculty and all other affected stakeholders;

 - Transparency in our actions and decisions; and

 - Communicating effectively with all affected by this project.

 What is happening at the Physical Sciences and Engineering Library (PSEL)?

-What will happen to the books and journals currently housed on the second and third floors of PSEL?
+What happened to the books and journals that were housed at PSEL?